 Focus on details within the sculptures.
-Create an inventive sequence of your images and post to social media.
-Be sure to tag @PappajohnSculpturePark.
+Create an inventive sequence of your images and post to social media. #EntirelyUnexpected

 NOTICE the landscape design and the sculptures' placements within the park.

-The sculptures by Jaume Plensa, Olafur Eliasson, Scott Burton, Tony Smith, and Mark di Suvero offer viewing perspectives not only from around, but from within and underneath.
+The sculptures by Jaume Plensa, Olafur Eliasson, Scott Burton, Tony Smith, and Mark di Suvero offer viewing perspectives not only in the round, but from within and underneath.